-If competitors under the age of 15 years wish to shoot, they must be under the supervision of an adult or senior member.

-- 8.1.1 Junior competitors may compete in scheduled competition events. - 8.1.2.
-Any muzzle loading black powder rifle, iron sights may be used. - 8.1.3 Loading: Adults may load for juniors under 12 years only.

-8.1.4 Targets: ISSF 50m Pistol Target (same target as in use for most of the other international style disciplines).
+- 8.1.1 If competitors under the age of 15 years wish to shoot, they must be under the supervision of an adult or senior member. - 8.1.2 Junior competitors may compete in scheduled competition events. - 8.1.3 Loading: Adults may load for juniors under 12 years only. - 8.1.4 Targets: ISSF 50m Pistol Target (same target as in use for most of the other international style disciplines).

 8.2.
-CLASSIFICATIONS AS PER INTERNATIONAL MUZZLE LOADING RULES
+EVENTS AS PER INTERNATIONAL MUZZLE LOADING RULES